ProVista Sod Installation

 Shade: ~4–6h Color: darker blue-green Mow: ~2.0–3.5″ Low-mow habit Glyphosate tolerant*

 Light & sites.
 Performs in sun to part-shade where classic Floratam thins.
 For heavy, all-day shade, consider shade-specialist options.
+If you’re still deciding between St. Augustine types, the St. Augustine overview covers all cultivars side by side.

 *Always read and follow herbicide labels.
 Apply only to healthy, established ProVista turf, and spot-test if unsure.